PropertyTechnology/PT-WebForm/README.md

 <https://github.com/PropertyTechnology/PT-WebForm>

 ### Page Attributes
 The following hidden fields must be set by the page on each submission of the form.
-Every field is mandatory.
+All fields except `webpage_link` are mandatory.

 `agency_username`
 ```